Financial Assistance and Funding

 To be considered for funding, you must apply online BEFORE the conference takes place.
 To apply, log into GSPS, navigate to Award Forms > Internal Awards section, and click the "Add" button to begin.

 You will be required to upload proof of acceptance to a conference (i.e. an email or letter of acceptance from the conference sponsor) and a preliminary budget in one single PDF.
-The Graduate School will reimburse travel and lodging costs, conference registration fees, poster printing costs, and food (adhering to the university's current per diem rates for food, and excluding alcohol).
+The Graduate School will reimburse transportation and lodging costs, conference registration fees, poster printing costs, and food (adhering to the university's current per diem rates for food, and excluding alcohol).
+Please refer to the Accounts Payable full Travel and Business Expense Policy for more details.

 You will receive confirmation to your LUC.edu email account to let you know if your application has been approved or rejected.